crisweber2600/animated-guide/README.md

 7. Review coverage results in the generated `TestResults` directory.
 8. Try `dotnet run --project DupScan.Cli` to see duplicate detection in action.
 9. Customize provider roots and enable linking with `--link` and `--parallel` flags.
+10. Use `--graph-url` when testing against the bundled WireMock server.
+11. Combine Google and Graph results by scanning both providers in parallel.
+12. Run `dotnet test --collect:"XPlat Code Coverage"` to confirm coverage exceeds 80%.
+13. Pass `--link` to automatically replace smaller duplicates with shortcuts.

 ## Duplicate Detection
 The core library exposes `FileItem` and `DuplicateGroup` models.
 The